 - Do you think about suicide?

 - How often do you feel anxious or worried?

-- Do you have difficulty finishing tasks at home, work or school that previously felt manageable to you?
+- Do you find it hard to finish tasks at home, work or school that you used to be able to manage?

-- Are you avoiding social or family events?
+- Are you staying away from social or family events?

-- Have you made any impulsive decisions or engaged in reckless behavior that doesn't seem like you?
+- Have you made any impulsive decisions or taken part in reckless behavior that does not seem like you?

-- Have you been treated for other mental health disorders in the past?
+- Have you been treated for other mental health conditions in the past?
 If yes, what type of therapy was most helpful?